Phil Collins (politician)

-Philip Andrew Collins (born March 8, 1967) is an American politician who was the Prohibition Party's presidential nominee for the 2020 presidential election.
-Collins was active in local politics in Illinois and Nevada.
+Philip Andrew Collins (born March 8, 1967) is an American politician and perennial candidate who was the Prohibition Party's presidential nominee for the 2020 presidential election.
+Collins has been active in local politics in California, Illinois, Nevada, and Wisconsin.

 Early life

 Philip Andrew Collins was born on March 8, 1967, at Naval Construction Battalion Center Port Hueneme, California, where his father was stationed.
 In 1985, he graduated from Siloam Springs High School and later received a Bachelor of Arts in political science from the University of Arkansas.
 Collins served in the United States Navy and was a hospital corpsman.

 Career

 Local politics

 During the 2012 and 2014 House of Representatives elections Collins ran as a write-in candidate in the seventh and ninth congressional districts.
 During the 2012 Republican Party presidential primaries he supported former Louisiana Governor Buddy Roemer and ran as a pro-Roemer delegate in the primary.

 From May 2013 to January 2016, he served as a Libertyville Township trustee and while living in Illinois served as the chairman of the Illinois Prohibition party.
 In 2017, he ran for a position on the Harper College Board of Trustees and placed second in the election for two seats, but declined to take office, since he had moved to Las Vegas, Nevada, after the last day to file a withdrawal of candidacy.

 On June 12, 2018, he won the Republican nomination for Clark County treasurer against Ron Q. Quiland, but was defeated in the general election by Laura Fitzpatrick.
 He later ran in Las Vegas' 2019 mayoral election where he came in second place.